NahumYisacc/aws-ec2-linux-web-server-project/README.md

-# aws-ec2-linux-web-server-project
+# AWS EC2 Linux Web Server Project
 Deployed an EC2 Linux web server with Apache and hosted a custom webpage.

-# AWS EC2 Linux Web Server

 ## Project Overview
 This project demonstrates how I launched an EC2 instance, connected to it, installed Apache, and hosted a simple webpage on a Linux server.